Bruce Keogh: NHS Medical Director, Department of Health (2007–2013)

-On handing over to his successor, Christine Connelly, Keogh emphasised 3 priorities for NHS IT.
+On handing over to his successor, Christine Connelly, Keogh emphasised three priorities for NHS IT.
 The first was the need to focus on the £12.4 billion worth of contracts within the National Programme for IT in the NHS.
 The second was the need to get the technology right for clinicians who use it.
-The third was the need to focus on the patient, saying “Most importantly, we must not lose sight that the technology is about underpinning the interaction between citizens of this country and health and social care services.”
+The third was the need to focus on the patient, saying: "Most importantly, we must not lose sight that the technology is about underpinning the interaction between citizens of this country and health and social care services."

-Keogh believes the NHS should be evidence based, patient focussed and outcomes driven.
-So, as Medical Director he opposed the establishment of the Cancer Drugs Fund which he believed would undermine NICE and the quest for an evidence based NHS.
-He was subsequently responsible for drawing together NICE, cancer charities and the pharmaceutical industry to lay the groundwork for a revised evidence driven CDF which went live under NICE in 2017.
+Keogh believes the NHS should be evidence-based, patient-focussed and outcomes-driven.
+Therefore, as Medical Director, he opposed the establishment of the Cancer Drugs Fund, which he believed would undermine NICE and the quest for an evidence-based NHS.
+He was subsequently responsible for drawing together NICE, cancer charities and the pharmaceutical industry to lay the groundwork for a revised evidence driven CDF, which went live under NICE in 2017.

-Keogh's team was responsible for implementing the majority of the recommendations from Lord Darzi's review of the NHS "High Quality Care for All" published in 2008.
+Keogh's team was responsible for implementing the majority of the recommendations from Lord Darzi's review of the NHS "High Quality Care for All", published in 2008.
 This review has been credited with refocusing the NHS on quality of care.
 Keogh's team also developed the Quality Framework for the NHS (based on the work of Sheila Leatherman) and included in Darzi's review.
-The principles were simple: Define what is meant by quality, measure it, publish it for everyone to see, reward those who do well, regulate for minimum standards, promote and develop leadership for quality within the NHS and promote research and innovation within the NHS, by drawing on and linking with the best British universities and biotechnology companies in to form academic science networks.
-The resultant definition of healthcare quality based on the provision of effective care, safe care and a positive experience became widely accepted and was subsequently inserted into the Health Service Act (2006) (Part1, Para 1A, sections a-c) via the Health and Social Care Act (2012).
+The principles were simple: define what is meant by "quality", measure it, publish it for everyone to see, reward those who do well, regulate for minimum standards, promote and develop leadership for quality within the NHS, and promote research and innovation within the NHS, by drawing on and linking with the best British universities and biotechnology companies in to form academic science networks.
+The resultant definition of healthcare quality, based on the provision of effective care, safe care and a positive experience, became widely accepted and was subsequently inserted into the Health Service Act (2006) (Part1, Para 1A, sections a-c) via the Health and Social Care Act (2012).

 In 2011, after the collapse of the British Association of Medical Managers, he established the Faculty of Medical Leadership and Management under the jurisdiction of the Medical Royal Colleges in order to ensure access to all doctors, not just those in leadership or management positions.
-He subsequently asked the Faculty to administer the National Medical Director's Clinical Fellows Scheme which had grown out of the Clinical Advisor Scheme in the Department of Health, thereby ensuring a long-term home for the programme.
+He subsequently asked the Faculty to administer the National Medical Director's Clinical Fellows Scheme, which had grown out of the Clinical Advisor Scheme in the Department of Health, thereby ensuring a long-term home for the programme.
 The following year, he helped to establish a shadowing period for new Foundation Trainees.